How HubSpot Holds New Sales Reps Accountable to Their Sales Training

 Transparency drives accountability.
 On day one new hires are informed of exactly what is expected of them and what they will be responsible for learning over the course of their first few months of employment.

-Hubspot has designed certification programs to drive adoption of their sales process and help reps master executing their sales process.
+Hubspot has designed certification exams to drive adoption of their sales process.
+They do this by teaching sales process within their sales onboarding.
+In fact, this accelerates new hire ramp up.
 New reps are asked to complete one certification per month during their first three months.
-By month four new sales reps are expected to be able to execute the sales process from start to finish on their own, without any coaching.
+By month four new sales reps are expected to be able to execute the sales process from start to finish on their own, without any sales coaching.

-Being the MIT engineers that they are, Hubspot has also created a qualitative formula for sales people which outlines their sales process and the corresponding skills they need to master.
-For example, in the initial discovery phase of their sales process sales reps must learn how to establish themselves as trusted advisors.
+Being the MIT engineers that they are, Hubspot has also created a quantitative formula for salespeople which outlines their sales process and the corresponding skills they need to master.
+For example, in the initial discovery phase of their sales process sales reps must learn how to establish themselves as trusted advisers.
 Because the new reps understand exactly what they are being measured against, holding oneself accountable comes naturally.
 Again, transparency drives accountability.

 Empower Salespeople to Take Ownership